 OPIL's overall gearing ratio continued to remain comfortable at 0.19x as on March 31, 2023 (0.14x as on March 31, 2022).
-The debt level increased as on March 31, 2023, and is further expected to increase in the near term, as OPIL is planning to avail a term debt of around ₹280 crore to fund its proposed capex.
-However, the company has not taken any term debt in FY24 to fund its capex as planned earlier and has planned to go slow with their current capex plans considering the current industry scenario.
-However, with a healthy net worth base of ₹1,515 crore as on March 31, 2023, even after considering the proposed debt, the overall gearing is expected to remain comfortable.
-OPIL holds investments in some listed companies having strong credit quality with a market value of around ₹490 crore as on March 28, 2024.
-OPIL has the necessary approval from its Board of Directors to dispose-off these investments whenever required, which provides significant financial flexibility and liquidity support to the company.
+The debt level increased as on March 31, 2023, and is further expected to increase in the near term, as OPIL is planning to avail a term debt of around ₹240 crore to fund its proposed capex.
+However, the company has not taken term debts in FY24 to fund its capex as planned earlier and plans to go slow with its current capex, considering the current industry scenario.
+However, with a healthy net worth base of ₹1,515 crore as on March 31, 2023, even after considering the proposed debt, overall gearing is expected to remain comfortable.
+OPIL holds investments in some listed companies, having strong credit quality with a market value of around ₹490 crore as on March 31, 2024.
+OPIL has the necessary approval from its Board of Directors to dispose-off these investments when required, which provides significant financial flexibility and liquidity support to the company.
 OPIL also holds about 850 acres of land at Brajrajnagar, Odisha, where its first paper factory was set up, which is currently not in use, and other land and investment properties.